Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Spline couplings can accommodate radial and slight angular misalignments and can resist overloading.
 They are suitable for high rotational speeds.

-Flexible shaft couplings have flexible elements that permit the inevitable misalignment and axial displacement of the shafts brought by temperature changes and positioning deterioration.
+Flexible couplings have flexible elements that permit the inevitable misalignment and axial displacement of the shafts brought by temperature changes and positioning deterioration.
 This aspect makes them more advantageous than rigid shaft couplings that require manual alignment once the alignment of the shaft has been displaced.

-Only slight misalignments are tolerated with flexible shaft couplings.
+Only slight misalignments are tolerated with flexible couplings.
 It should be corrected if excessive misalignments occur to prevent wear and breakage.
 Unlike rigid couplings, they are capable of absorbing shock and dampening vibrations.

 Mechanically flexible couplings obtain their flexibility from loose-fitting or rolling or sliding components.
 These couplings often require regular lubrication.